GuilhermeFerreiraB/email-sending/README.md

 # email-sending
-An algorithm developed to send e-mails through Python
+An algorithm developed to send e-mails through Python.